 Who is Ms. Marvel?

-Like Carol, Kamala has an ancestral connection to the Kree – though in comic books, it's not exactly like Carol's own genetic Kree identity.
-To find out how we'll go back to her early roots.
+Like Carol, Kamala has an ancestral connection to the Kree – though not the same way Carol does.
+To explain, we have to go back to her origin.

 During Marvel's Infinity event, in which Thanos tried once again to conquer Earth and the rest of the Universe, the Terrigen Mists of the Inhumans were released across the Earth.
 Here's where Kamala's connection to the Kree comes in.